 He idolised his family and after his wife Jean passed away I called to see him and it was blatantly obvious the loss had created a great void in his life.
 Unfortunately sometime later he was to be diagnosed with a life changing condition.
-Lindy his daughter and husband Keith realised this and had him move in with them, there is no doubt about it being back in family environment made a great deal o f difference for him.

-It was during this time that we were able to get him back into the fold of MFB retirees.
-One day we organised a luncheon for him with Jack Moore, Trevor Reed and myself, it was a good day and Bill suggested we should make it a regular monthly day, unfortunately fate stepped in and Bill's condition caused him to become very ill
+Lindy his daughter and her husband Keith realised this and had him move in with them, there is no doubt about it being back in family environment made a great o f deal difference for him we organised a luncheon for him with Jack Moore, Trevor Reed and myself, it was a good day and Bill suggested we should make it a regular monthly day, unfortunately fate stepped in and Bill's condition caused him to become very